bediger4000/alien_words/README.md

 If the first character of an adjacent pair of words is identical, compare the second characters.
-If the second characteres differ, the first word's second character is lexically less than the second word's second character. if  the second characters are identical, compare third characters, and so on.
+If the second characters differ, the first word's second character is lexically less than the second word's second character. if  the second characters are identical, compare third characters, and so on.